MeghaGajbhiye/Datapump-workshop/Intro.md

-# Data Pump with Autonomous Data Warehouse Cloud Service
+# Data Migration with Autonomous Data Warehouse Cloud Service

-Welcome to the Data pump workshop.
+Welcome to the Data Migration workshop.
 This workshop will walk you through the process of configuring Data Pump with Autonomous Data Warehouse Cloud service in Linux Compute Instance...

 ## Objectives
 - Create Autonomous Data Warehouse Cloud Service (ADWC) instance.